GaetanKarst/VersionUp/README.md

-# VersionUp - AI Workout Coach
+# VersionsUp - AI Workout Coach

 🚧 Work in Progress 🔧

-VersionUp is a web application designed to act as a virtual workout coach.
+VersionsUp is a web application designed to act as a virtual workout coach.
 It synchronizes with a user's Strava account to analyze their activity data.
 Leveraging AI, it provides personalized feedback and recommendations for future workouts based on the user's goals.

 This project is mobile-first, ensuring a seamless experience on any device.